-If you have met that special someone and hope to start a long, happy, and fulfilling relationship with them, it is vital to understand the science of how to establish a long-lasting romantic relationship.
+If you have started dating that special someone and hope to start a long, happy, and fulfilling relationship with them, it is vital to understand the science of how to establish a long-lasting romantic relationship.

 I have read extensively about this topic and have successfully applied my findings to my romantic and social life.
 As a result, my wife and I have been together for more than 18 years.
 My family and friends have also benefited greatly from what I have learned.
 I want to share these science-based tips with you to help you avoid dangerous mistakes and relationship disasters – and help your love life flourish!